60-seconds to shred fat, build strength, and transform your body.

 How does this all translate to the physically active population?
 What about people that already follow a fitness routine?

-This 2017 study of master endurance athletes showed 30 second intense exercise efforts increased both muscle power, and free testosterone.
-These findings holds up in other athletes too.
+A 2017 study of master endurance athletes showed 30-second intense exercise efforts increased both muscle power, and free testosterone.
+Athletes benefit in other ways too.

 Those same rowers mentioned earlier also experienced greater 2000 meter time trial performance, power output, and better ability to withstand painful exercise after switching to HIIT.